hjiangsu/spark/README.md

 Currently, work is in progress to add in more support for user actions when logged in.
 Some features on the roadmap are listed below.

-- Improved native support for external links and media
+- Improvements to comments section, and allowing the ability to perform actions on a comment (upvote, downvote, save, etc.)
-  - Reddit and Imgur media are currently supported
+- More improved native support for external links and media.
+Currently, Reddit and Imgur media are supported natively, with initial support for external link previews
-- See post awards
+- Improved customization and theming (compact view for posts, better theming options)
 - Increased native platform support for Windows, MacOS, and Linux

 ## Contributing